“Your life is going great and everything is on track for a peaceful and predictable future.”

-Then one day you find yourself in the black hole of divorce.
+—Then one day you find yourself in the nightmare of divorce.–

 Typical Questions are: